 - The guided tour lasts about 1½ hours.

-- This is not something you should attempt if you have difficulty with stairs or tight spaces.
+ⓘ TIP: Avoid this tour if you have difficulty with stairs or tight spaces!

 As for meeting a Swiss Guardsman, they will talk to you, but don’t expect them to be tour guides or pose for photos.
 They won’t let anything stand in the way of duty.